ravinada/contact/README.md

 - Retrofit for network requests
 - Android Navigation Component for navigation
 - Material Components for Material Design elements

+## Unit Testing

+The Contact App includes unit tests to ensure the correctness of its features.
+You can find these tests in the `app/src/test` directory.
+The tests cover various aspects of the app's functionality, including ViewModel logic, data retrieval, and UI interactions.

 ## Contributing